Krixium/backdoor/README.md

 Client mode: Run ```backdoor client <ip of server> <command>``` to send a command to the backdoor server at the given IP address.

+## Documentation and Testing
+State diagram, pseudocode, testing documents, and packet captures can be found in the `docs` folder.